 (B) Hardness of detecting the hidden (i.e., embedded) data

-(C) Strengthening of the secrecy of the encrypted data
+(C) Enhancing the secrecy of the encrypted data

 In practice, when you use some steganography, you must first select a vessel data according to the size of the embedding data.
 The vessel should be innocuous.
 Then, you embed the confidential data by using an embedding program (which is one component of the steganography software) together with some key.
 When extracting, you (or your party) use an extracting program (another component) to recover the embedded data by the same key ( "common key" in terms of cryptography).
 In this case you need a "key negotiation" before you start communication.

-Attaching a stego file to an e-mail message is the simplest example in this application area.
+Attaching a stego file to an e-mail message is another example in this application area.
 But you and your party must do a "sending-and-receiving" action that could be noticed by a third party.
 So, e-mailing is not a completely secret communication method.

 There is an easy method that has no key-negotiation.
 We have a model of "Anonymous Covert Mailing System."
 See the reference .